hassanhabbak/enron_fraud_detection/README.md

 For financial data, we have the salary and how much they received as bonus.
 This should be a good indication on what they did for Enron as well as if they were involved in fraud in one way or another.

+# Dataset information

+We have 146 records in our dataset.

+There are 17 person of interest in our dataset.

+There is a large number of null values in them.

+    Null Values:
+    salary                        51
+    deferral_payments            107
+    total_payments                21
+    loan_advances                142
+    bonus                         64
+    restricted_stock_deferred    128
+    deferred_income               97
+    total_stock_value             20
+    expenses                      51
+    exercised_stock_options       44
+    other                         53
+    long_term_incentive           80
+    restricted_stock              36
+    director_fees                129

+Due to the large null values, I opted to set the values to 0.
+Originally I tried setting the values to the mean of the other values, however due to our small dataset, it caused information dilution and the models did not train as well.

+For Emails there was some really high outliers up to 15100 emails.
+This could be due to an error in the data.
+I opted to remove any outliers higher than 3 * STD value.

+For salaries, while there were outliers, I opted not to remove them.
+That is because I believe they could be an indication to a POI.

 # Features used
-    .'salary'
-    .'deferral_payments'
-    .'total_payments'
-    .'loan_advances'
-    .'bonus'
-    .'restricted_stock_deferred'
-    .'deferred_income'
-    .'total_stock_value'
-    .'expenses'
-    .'exercised_stock_options'
-    .'other'
-    .'long_term_incentive'
-    .'restricted_stock'
-    .'director_fees'
-    .'to_messages'
-    .'from_poi_to_this_person'
-    .'from_messages'
-    .'from_this_person_to_poi'
-    .'shared_receipt_with_poi'
-    .'bonus_per_salary'
-    .'ratio_emails_from_poi'
-    .'ratio_emails_to_poi'
+    . deferral_payments score: 0.421996
+    . total_payments score: 0.339702
+    . loan_advances score: 2.637120
+    . deferred_income score: 0.076958
+    . total_stock_value score: 0.188827
+    . exercised_stock_options score: 0.251093
+    . director_fees score: 0.531313
+    . to_messages score: 1.992600
+    . from_poi_to_this_person score: 3.143320
+    . from_this_person_to_poi score: 3.181665
+    . shared_receipt_with_poi score: 6.255575
+    . bonus_per_salary score: 5.753669
+    . ratio_emails_from_poi score: 3.997957
+    . ratio_emails_to_poi score: 3.999569

 The last 3 features were engineered.
 Feature 'bonus_per_salary' is how big of a bonus was received in comparison to the salary, to highlight extremely high bonuses to salary that may highlight fraud.
 For both features 'ratio_emails_from_poi' and 'ratio_emails_to_poi' are crucial in highlighting how much of the person's activity was emailing to and from POI.
 This could highlight if the person is also a POI.

-PCA was used for dimensionality reduction in some of the models used.
-However the end model used is insensitive to feature scaling (Random forest), so no scaling is required.
+I used selectkbest for selecting the best features.
+Then a search grid found out that 14 features are needed for the best F1 score.

 # Algorithm used

-In the end I have selected Random Forest.
+In the end I have selected Adaboost Decision tree.
 This resulted in a boost in precision and recall over other models, although there were certain models that were performing very close.
 I have tried (Bayes, Adaboost Bayes, PCA with SVM).
 When using PCA with Bayes it resulted in much less accuracy.
 However the rest were very close in performance.
-The reason I selected Randomforest is that it does not require any feature scaling and also deals really well with high dimensionality.
+The reason I selected Randomforest is that it does not require any feature scaling and also benefits a lot from boosting.

 # Model tuning